oliverklee/ext-seminars/Documentation/DE/Referenz/Hooks/Index.rst

     class Tx_Seminarspaypal_Hooks_RegistrationEmail implements RegistrationEmail
     {
         /**
-         * Modifies the attendee "Thank You" email, just before it is sent.
+         * Modifies the attendee "Thank you" email just before it is sent.
          *
-         * You may modify receiver or sender as well as subject and body of the eMail.
+         * You may modify receiver or sender as well as subject and body of the email.
          *
          * @param \Tx_Oelib_Mail $mail
          * @param \Tx_Seminars_Model_Registration $registration